Machine Learning for Finance

 Upcoming Dates

-The University of Chicago’s eight-week Machine Learning for Finance course will teach you to collect, organize, and use data to perform advanced financial analysis with algorithms and statistical techniques and tools.
+The University of Chicago’s eight-week Machine Learning for Finance course focuses on collecting, organizing, and using data to perform advanced financial analysis with algorithms and statistical techniques and tools.
+You will engage with real-world case studies and examples, allowing you to apply the theory you will learn to financial models.

 Designed For

-- Apply basic concepts of statistics to finance, including the random walk model
+- Apply basic concepts of probability and statistics to finance.

 You will learn to:

-- Understand what linear regression is, when to use it, and how to apply linear regression metrics to a model
+- Work with linear regression and apply linear regression metrics to a model.

 Gain an introduction to Python, which covers variables, functions, control structures, loops, and Pandas, and learn about probability and statistics, including statistics for finance.